caporaso-lab/2024-q2-ITN-Workshop/book/00-set-up.md

-# Loading your QIIME 2 container
+# Working with your QIIME 2 container

 In this workshop, to use QIIME 2 on the command line or through Jupyter Lab, you'll work through a containerized environment.
 We recommend using either [Podman](https://podman.io) or [Docker](https://docker.com).